zoutepopcorn/ESP-1ch-Gateway-v3.0/README.md

 - Run the index.html file on your own system. (you cant use https, because the websocket can't)

+# Add library

+For websockets i used:
+https://github.com/Links2004/arduinoWebSockets/tree/master/.
+Its also in the library folder here..

 #description

 This repository contains a proof-of-concept implementation of a single